kumakyoo42/OmaLibJava/api/FILTERS.md

     public PolygonFilter(Polygon poly)

 All elements which are inside the given polygon will pass this filter.
+The polygon can be given either as a poly file or as a Polygon (which might be queried from the Oma file).

 Example: `PolygonFilter("some_file.poly")` will query all elements in the polygon defined in the specified poly file.

-If the polygon is given by a poly file, the non tight version of the bounding box is used.
+If the polygon is given by a poly file, the non tight version of a polygon is used.

 This filter is fast.